California Sea Lion

 NOAA Fisheries helps conserve the California sea lion through collaborative management, integrated science, partnerships, and outreach.
 Our scientists use innovative techniques to study, protect, and rescue California sea lions in distress—for example, stranded or caught in nets.
 Our work helps reduce harm from human activities (such as fishing and pollution) through management based on sound science, public input, and public outreach.

 NOAA Fisheries estimates population size for the U.S. stock of California sea lions in our stock assessment report.
-The U.S. stock of California sea lions has grown by 6.2 percent, on average, since 1983.
+From 1975 to 2014, the maximum population growth rate of the U.S. stock of California sea lions was 7 percent per year.

 Adult females and juveniles are slender-bodied and are blonde to tan in color.
 Adult males are generally larger than females and are mostly dark brown to black in color.
 Pups are dark brown at birth and weigh about 16 pounds.
 When pups are 4 to 5 months old, they molt their dark brown coats for light brown or silver coats.